mzakany23/farkle/README.md

  Rules (scoing rules):
  * knowing how to calculate triples/singles/straight
  * knowing when there's flow over ([1,1,1,1,2,2] scoring triple, and extra 1)

+ Game:
+ * keeps track of game score and games winner
+ * decides one last throw (if second place is even able to beat first place with another turn)

  ```
 ==========